Continuous-Time Public Good Contribution under Uncertainty: A Stochastic Control Approach: The Social Planner Problem

 \end{prop}

 The proof of Proposition \ref{prop1SP} is given in Appendix \ref{AppProofs}, Section \ref{proofFOCSprop}.
-It generalizes that of Theorem $3.2$ in \cite{BankRiedel01}, to the present setting of a multidimensional optimal consumption problem with both classical and monotone controls and it is obtained suitably adapting in the stochastic, infinite-dimensional setting the proof of the classical Kuhn-Tucker conditions.
-Indeed, concavity of the utility functions $u^i$, $i=1,\dots,n$ yields sufficiency, whereas the proof of the necessity part is more delicate.
-One has indeed to linearize the original problem (\ref{SPproblem}) around its optimal solution $(\underline{x}_{*}, \underline{C}_{*})$ and then to show that $(\underline{x}_{*}, \underline{C}_{*})$ solves the linearized problem as well.
-Finally, one must prove that any solution to the linearized problem (and therefore $(\underline{x}_{*}, \underline{C}_{*})$ as well) satisfies some flat-off conditions as the third and the fourth ones of (\ref{FOC}).
+It generalizes that of Theorem $3.2$ in \cite{BankRiedel01} to the present setting of a multidimensional optimal consumption problem with both classical and monotone controls and it is obtained by suitably adapting the proof of the classical Kuhn-Tucker conditions to the stochastic, infinite-dimensional setting.
+Indeed, concavity of the utility functions $u^i$, $i=1,\dots,n$, yields sufficiency, whereas the proof of the necessity part is more delicate.
+We linearize the original problem (\ref{SPproblem}) around its optimal solution $(\underline{x}_{*}, \underline{C}_{*})$ and then show that $(\underline{x}_{*}, \underline{C}_{*})$ solves the linearized problem as well.
+It is then proved that any solution to the linearized problem (and therefore $(\underline{x}_{*}, \underline{C}_{*})$ as well) satisfies some flat-off conditions as the third and the fourth of (\ref{FOC}).